In-depth consultations directly with an NHS trained consultant surgeon

 How is male eyelid surgery performed?

 In upper blepharoplasty, the surgeon removes skin that is loose and causing wrinkling.
-In lower blepharoplasty surgery, the fat will also have to be repositioned to eliminate the puffiness and eyebag appearance.
+In lower blepharoplasty surgery, the fat will also have to be repositioned to the puffiness and eyebag appearance.

 How long does the procedure take?

 The procedure usually takes about an hour for completion, unless there are complicating factors.